Last updated 23 April 2025

 Other metadata

-Data is registered and stored at the Norwegian Public Roads Administration.
+Data are registered and stored at the Norwegian Public Roads Administration.

 Reference level and action level